2022–23 Cincinnati Bearcats men's basketball team

-The 2022–23 Cincinnati Bearcats men's basketball team represents the University of Cincinnati in the 2022–23 NCAA Division I men's basketball season.
-The Bearcats are led by second-year head coach Wes Miller.
+The 2022–23 Cincinnati Bearcats men's basketball team represented the University of Cincinnati in the 2022–23 NCAA Division I men's basketball season.
+The Bearcats were led by second-year head coach Wes Miller.
 The team played their home games at Fifth Third Arena as members of the American Athletic Conference.
+They finished the season 23–13, 11–7 in AAC play to finish in fourth place.
+They defeated Temple in the quarterfinals of the AAC tournament, before losing to Houston in the semifinals.
+They received an at-large bid to the National Invitation Tournament.
+There they defeated Virginia Tech and Hofstra before losing to Utah Valley in the quarterfinals.

 In September 2021, Cincinnati and fellow conference members Houston and UCF accepted invitations to join the Big 12 Conference.
 The schools had been contractually required to remain with The American through 2024, but all reached a separation agreement that will allow them to join the Big 12 in 2023.
-Accordingly, the 2022–23 season will be the program's last season as a member of The American.
+Accordingly, the 2022–23 season was the program's last season as a member of The American.

 Previous season

 The Bearcats finished the 2021–22 season 17–14, 7–11 in AAC play to finish seventh place.
 They defeated East Carolina in the AAC tournament before losing to Houston in the quarterfinals.